bitsii/beEmb/README.md

-beEmb is a project to support the Brickle programming language https://gitlab.com/bitsii/beBase on embedded microcontrollers for IOT/HomeAutomation (and other) applications.
-Brickle is an object oriented garbage collected programming lanugage and runtime built as a self-hosted source to source transpiler supporting several output languages.
-At present the popular esp8266 is supported using the Arduino environment with Brickle generating C++.
+Bennt Embed is a project to support the Bennt programming language https://gitlab.com/bitsii/beBase on embedded microcontrollers for IOT/HomeAutomation (and other) applications.
+Bennt is an object oriented garbage collected programming lanugage and runtime built as a self-hosted source to source transpiler supporting several output languages.
+At present the popular esp8266 is supported using the Arduino environment with Bennt generating C++.

 Stop here a second!
 If you just want to USE the firmware go to (TODO wiki url) for download and firmware burning instructions.
 Some of the downloads